Skee-Ball: History

 Este's business partners renamed the company the "Skee-Ball Company".
+By 1922, the firm could boast of 1100 alleys in use for the 1921 season, grossing more than a million dollars.
 They operated the manufacturing and distribution of the game until 1928 when the game was sold to Herman Bergoffen, Hugo Piesen, and Maurice Piesen, who incorporated the National Skee-Ball Company.
 In 1929, the National Skee-Ball Company of Coney Island, New York, trademarked the name Skee-Ball.

 The National Skee-Ball Company organized the first national Skee-Ball tournament at Skee-Ball Stadium in Atlantic City.
 The tournament alleys were shorter than the alleys that Simpson had built.
 Over one hundred contestants qualified to play in the tournament. $2400 in prizes were awarded to the winners.

-In 1935, Bergoffen died unexpectedly in Atlantic City, leaving Hugo and Maurice Piesen to run the National Skee-Ball Company.
+On 1 June 1935, Bergoffen (b.
+1879) died unexpectedly of a heart attack in Atlantic City, leaving Hugo and Maurice Piesen to run the National Skee-Ball Company.
 In June 1936, The Rudolph Wurlitzer Manufacturing Company bought all of the rights to the game and set up a games division.
 Wurlitzer produced more than five thousand Skee-Ball alleys and began selling them in December 1936, but they ceased production of alleys in 1937 as demand weakened.
 Beginning in 1942, Wurlitzer shifted its focus from amusement devices to the war effort by building equipment for the United States government.

-As the war drew to a close the Philadelphia Toboggan Company (PTC) contacted Wurlitzer to ask about either licensing the rights to Skee-Ball or selling it outright.
+As the war drew to a close, the Philadelphia Toboggan Company (PTC) contacted Wurlitzer to ask about either licensing the rights to Skee-Ball or selling it outright.
 By January 1946, PTC was the new owner and manufacturer of Skee-Ball.
 That lasted until 1977 when Skee-Ball, Inc., was spun-off from PTC under the same ownership.
 By 1984, Joe Sladek and three other partners had bought the company.
 Over the next several years Sladek bought out his partners and renamed the company Skee-Ball Amusement Games Inc. In February 2016, Bay Tek Games, Inc., of Pulaski, Wisconsin, acquired Skee-Ball Amusement Games, Inc., acquiring the rights to the legacy Skee-Ball game and trademark in the process, and moved its manufacturing to Pulaski.

-Super Ball!!, a version of skee-ball, was a pricing game on the American game show The Price Is Right from 1981 to 1998.
+Super Ball!!, a version of Skee-Ball, was a pricing game on the American game show The Price Is Right from 1981 to 1998.

 Skee-Ball is now a social sport played in bars in North America, with leagues forming under various banners.